FischbachLab/nf-bacannot/MAF_README.md

     - [Launch Interactive Data Browser](#launch-interactive-data-browser)
     - [Shutdown the Data Browser](#shutdown-the-data-browser)

-## A few things to note
+## Please Note

+- A Contig ID is defined as the sequence header before the first space, please make sure that each ID is unique within the fasta file.
-- Please make sure that each contig id in the fasta files are less than `37` characters (before the first space).
+- Make sure that each Contig ID is less than `37` characters (before the first space).
 This is a hard limit set by the `prokka` pipeline.
-You may use the helper script [`renameFastaHeaders.py`](bin/renameFastaHeaders.py) for this.
-USAGE
+You may use a very basic helper script [`renameFastaHeaders.py`](bin/renameFastaHeaders.py) for this.
+[USAGE](#renamefastaheaderspy).
-- Contig ID is only considered before the first space, please make sure that the ID before the first space is unique within the fasta file.
-- For simple use cases of this pipeline, there is a helper script [`createSubmissionYaml.py`](bin/createSubmissionYaml.py) that will accept a local folder of fasta files, an s3path and an output yaml file name.
-USAGE
+- For simple use cases of this pipeline, where you only have a genome that needs annotation, there is a helper script [`createSubmissionYaml.py`](bin/createSubmissionYaml.py) that will accept a local folder of fasta files, an s3path and an output yaml file name.
+[USAGE](#createsubmissionyamlpy).
+- The [`createSubmissionYaml.py`](bin/createSubmissionYaml.py) script will also print a suggested pipeline submission command that you may use to launch the pipeline using the submission files that you've just created.

 ## Usage